articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 Overview And Scope

 This article describes S&P Global Ratings' analytical approach for providing a Climate Transition Assessment (CTA).
-A CTA is our qualitative opinion of how consistent with a low carbon, climate resilient future we expect an entity's economic activities will be once the entity's planned transition changes are realized and potential material implementation risks are considered.
-We express our opinion using a single Shade of Green ranging from Dark green to Red consistent with the principles associated with each Shade of Green described in "Analytical Approach: Shades of Green Assessments", published on July 27, 2023.
+A CTA is our qualitative opinion of how consistent with a low carbon, climate resilient future we believe an entity's current economic activities and expected future economic activities will be once the entity's planned transition changes are realized, and potential material implementation risks are considered.
+We use two single Shades of Green to express our view of the entity's current status and future status ranging from Dark green to Red as described in "Analytical Approach: Shades of Green Assessments", published on July 27, 2023.
+We also assign a Transition Progress score to express our opinion on the extent to which we expect an entity will change its underlying economic activities to align with a low carbon climate resilient future between the current and future time horizon.

-Our CTA analysis follows three steps.
-First, under current activity we consider the entity's current activities and determine how consistent they are with a low carbon, climate resilient future.
+Our CTA analysis follows the following steps.
+First, we assign a current status in the form of a single Shade of Green based on how consistent the entity's current economic activities are with a low carbon, climate resilient future.

-Second, we review the entity's climate transition plan, which covers the entity's climate metrics and targets, and the actions and investments the entity is making to transition toward a low carbon, climate resilient future.
-We also consider the implementation drivers, including the identification of potential blockers and enablers that are relevant for the entity in delivering its plan.
+Second, we review the entity's climate transition plan, which covers the entity's key climate targets and metrics, and the actions and investments the entity is making to transition toward a low carbon, climate resilient future.
+We also consider major implementation drivers, including the identification of potential blockers and enablers that are important for the entity in delivering its plan.

 image

 A CTA is a point-in-time qualitative analysis.
-Our review relies on the accuracy, timeliness, and completeness of the financial data and information provided by the company, and we do not provide any assurance of this data.
-Our opinions are based on an entity's individual transition plan and its own time frame to realize that plan.
+Our review relies on the accuracy, timeliness, and completeness of the financial data and information provided by the company, and we do not provide any assurance on this data.
+We base our opinions on an entity's transition plan and its own timeframe to realize that plan.

-In addition, and upon request from the entity, we can assess consistency with Nasdaq's Green Equity Designation Requirements and other frameworks based on the World Federation of Exchanges Green Equity Principles.
+In addition, and upon request from the entity, we can assess consistency with Nasdaq's Green Equity Designation Requirements, the SIX 1.5°C Climate Equity Flag, B3 Ações Verdes (BAV), and any green equity framework for which we are an approved reviewer.

 Our CTA reports include an analytical summary expressed as the strengths, weaknesses, and areas to watch.
 Strengths and weaknesses highlight our analysis of the entity's preparedness for a low carbon, climate resilient future.
 Areas to watch highlight risks that we believe could undermine the entity's climate transition.

 • We consider a strength to be a feature that stands out as positive in the context of our view of the entity's climate transition.
-For example, we could consider a track record of reasonable assurance across an entity's emissions reporting a strength.
+For example, we could consider an entity's commitments to retire fossil assets well ahead of the end of their useful life and regulatory requirements a strength.

 • We consider a weakness to be a significant limitation, identified in our analysis, that could prevent the entity from being aligned with a low carbon, climate resilient future.
 For example, we could consider a transition plan's failure to address an entity's primary source of climate risk a weakness.